mavryk-network/mavryk-protocol/src/kernel_sdk/sdk/README.md

 ```

 Rust also has a `wasm64-unknown-unknown` compilation target.
 This target is **not** compatible
-with Tezos Smart Rollups, which only provide a 32bit address space.
+with Mavryk Smart Rollups, which only provide a 32bit address space.

 ## Installing Clang